 2. Itchy Eyes

-Rashes are usually a symptom of a food allergy, but they can occur whenever a person who is allergic to something (food, pollen, animal dander, etc.) comes into contact with that substance.
+Rashes can occur whenever a person who is allergic to something (food, pollen, animal dander, poison ivy, certain antibiotics, etc.) comes into contact with that substance.
 These rashes can be big or small and can occur anywhere on the body.
 Rashes caused by allergies are usually red and itchy; sometimes, welts called hives can also occur.
 One of the most common types of rashes associated with an allergy is eczema, which can occur all over the body and may be red, flaky, and itchy.
 In some cases, eczema includes bumps filled with oozing fluid.
+This may mean an infection is present.

 Swelling is another potential external symptom of allergies.
 This is one of the body’s ways of alerting us that something is wrong.
 When swelling occurs, the body part looks larger, puffy, and/or shinier, depending on the situation.
 Different parts of the body can swell based on what and where the allergy is, but sometimes, it can be dangerous.
-For example, if the throat or tongue begin to swell after a person eats something to which they are allergic, it could make it harder to swallow or even breathe.
+For example, if the throat or tongue begins to swell after a person eats something to which they are allergic, it could make it harder to swallow or even breathe.
+These symptoms (difficulty breathing, swelling of the face, lips, tongue, or throat) require emergency medical attention.

 5. Breathing Problems